Recently I overheard someone say, ‘I’m not sure it’s legal’, as to whether they could eat a food on their diet.

 No matter what health benefits these people may be promising, it is incredibly harmful to lead people to believe that certain foods are allowed, and others aren’t.
 It perpetuates an all-or-nothing, perfectionist approach to food.
 It can cause immense anxiety and obsession about what someone eats.
 And immense feelings of guilt and shame should they break the diet ‘laws’.
 It is prescribing eating disorder thinking to help people supposedly get healthy, and it is appalling.

-Not only this, it can cause people to attach their morality to what they eat; when they eat ‘good’ they’re ‘good’, and when they eat ‘bad’ they’re very very ‘bad’.
+Not only this, but it can also cause people to attach their morality to what they eat; when they eat ‘good’ they’re ‘good’, and when they eat ‘bad’ they’re very very ‘bad’.

 If any way of eating, whether called a diet or lifestyle program, dictates strict rules and eating laws, I encourage you to step away.